 Write a p5.js program that sets the background of a 256 X 256 canvas to a shade of gray (from black to white) based on the x and y position of the mouse, whichever is greater.
 For example, if the mouse is at position (214, 119), then the background should be set to gray level 214.

 Write a p5.js program that draws and simulates a standard traffic light.
 The canvas is 300 X 400.
-Use the pictures below to approximate the dimensions of the various components.
-The traffic light body color is gold.
 The light initially displays as green.
 If the user clicks the mouse, the light should change to yellow.
 Another click will turn the light red.
 Another click will turn the light back to green.
 This cycle should continue with additional clicks.

 HINT: You should use a variable to keep track of the current state of the light.
+For example, set the variable to 1 to represent green, 2 for yellow and 3 for red.
 Modify this value stored in this variable in the mousePressed function.